How to apply for a mortgage in 5 steps

 What are some things that might delay getting a mortgage?

-There are plenty of factors that might delay the home buying process, such as missing documentation, title issues, or even negotiations with the seller.
+Factors that can delay the mortgage process include missing documentation, title issues, or even negotiations with the seller.
 You also may experience delays due to appraisals, inspections, or necessary repairs.

 The bottom line: Prepare for these steps to become a homeowner